VelasGui83/ARGES/README.md

 Gene entries were named as "AMRG.gc.v3.gene_X" where X represents a unique numerical identifier.
 In file "AMRG.gc.v3.correspondance.headers" is composed of two columns, the first one determines the original header (previous to unique numerical identifier) and a second column corresponding the numerical identifier in order to be able to know the original name if needed.
 ## ARGES Team<br/>
 ARGES catalogue is maintained by a group of researchers.
 Can be contacted:<br/>
--Daniel Velasco Guisado
+- Daniel Velasco Guisado
--Ramiro Logares
+- Ramiro Logares
--Yuly López
+- Yuly López